Author: Rachel Date Posted:15 November 2023

 BOTTLE TOPS AND BREAD TAGS:

 Next to plastic bags, plastic bottle tops are one of the top polluters of the beach, oceans and environment.
 They degrade to create micro beads which enter the food chain and pollute our beaches.
 Bread tags are not much better.
 Because both fall through the sorting machines, they can't be recycled in your kerbside bin.

 But these guys are both recipients of worthy recycling causes.
 Bread tags can be collected and recycled through Bread Tags for Wheelchairs, where they are repurposed into a range of products such as seedling trays, picture frames, door knobs, coat hangers and more.
 The money earned from selling the tags is used to buy wheelchairs for people who can’t afford them, purchased through local pharmacies.
 How’s that for a circular economy?

-Please note collections are currently on hold during the COVID pandemic, but don't let that stop you from starting to collect your bread tags now.
-If you know someone or a community group with a 3D printer, you could recycle your caps with them, or check with your nearest vocational training centre for more ideas.
+If you know someone or a community group with a 3D printer, you could also recycle your caps with them, or check with your nearest vocational training centre for more ideas.

 Planet Ark is a great resource for the what, where and how of recycling.
 Planet Ark founded National Recycling Week in 1996 to bring national focus to the environmental benefits of recycling.
 Planet Ark's RECYCLING NEAR YOU website helps you learn what you can and can't recycle in your household and provides a searchable map to find drop-off locations to recycle a wide range of items from electronic waste, batteries, printer cartridges, white goods, furniture and more.